openmsi/openmsipython/README.md

     - `key.serializer` and `value.serializer` to change methods used to convert message keys and values (respectively) to byte arrays.
 The `openmsipython` code provides an additional option called [`DataFileChunkSerializer`](./openmsipython/my_kafka/serialization.py#L10-#L29) as a message value serializer to pack chunks of data files.
 1. `[consumer]` to configure a Consumer used by a program.
 Again here any [parameters recognized by Kafka Consumers](https://docs.confluent.io/platform/current/installation/configuration/consumer-configs.html) in general are valid, but some of the most useful are:
     - `group.id` to group Consumers amongst one another.
 Giving "`new`" for this parameter will create a new group ID every time the code is run.
-    - `auto.offset.reset` to tell the Consumer where in the log to start consuming messages. "`earliest`" will start at the beginning of the topic every time.
+    - `auto.offset.reset` to tell the Consumer where in the log to start consuming messages if no previously-committed offset for the consumer group can be found. "`earliest`" will start at the beginning of the topic and "`latest`" will start at the end.
+Giving "`none`" for this parameter will remove it from the configs, and an error will be thrown if no previously-committed offset for the consumer group can be found.
     - `fetch.min.bytes` to change how many bytes must accumulate before a batch of messages is consumed from the topic (consuming batches of messages is also subject to a timeout, so changing this parameter will only ever adjust the tradeoff between throughput and latency, but will not prevent any messages from being consumed in general)
     - `key.deserializer` and `value.deserializer` to change methods used to convert message keys and values (respectively) from byte arrays to objects.
 The `openmsipython` code provides an additional option called [`DataFileChunkDeserializer`](./openmsipython/my_kafka/serialization.py#L31-#L58) to convert a chunk of a data file as a byte array to a [DataFileChunk object](./openmsipython/data_file_io/data_file_chunk.py#L7).